Aiicy/aiicy-go/README.md

 # Related

-The design of service management and instance control comes from [baetyl](https://github.com/baetyl/baetyl), it's license at [LICENSES/baetyl](LICENSES/baetyl).
+The design of service management, instance control and wrapper for mqtt comes from [baetyl](https://github.com/baetyl/baetyl), it's license at [LICENSES/baetyl](LICENSES/baetyl).

 # License